 Pat G. Palmer

-Familiar with web design and database
+life-cycle.
+Familiar with web design (ASP.NET, Javascript, CSS, Java

-Comfortable on Windows, Mac, Linux or Unix.
+languages.
+Experienced with Windows, Mac, Linux and Unix.

 EDUCATION: